CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision

 \subsection{Concept B: Hybrid Weak Focusing Upgrades to the Fermilab Scheme}

 Concept~B, illustrated in Figure~\ref{fig:designB}, extends the philosophy of the Fermilab Muon~$g\!-\!2$ experiment by introducing a hybrid weak-focusing lattice that employs both electric and magnetic quadrupoles.
-In the conventional configuration, magic-momentum muons ($p_{\rm mag} = 3.094$~GeV/$c$) are stored in a uniform 1.45~T dipole field, with purely electrostatic quadrupoles providing vertical focusing.
-At this momentum, the motional electric-field term in the anomalous spin-precession equation cancels exactly, thereby suppressing the dominant $E$-field systematic.
-More explicitly, starting from Eq.~\ref{eq:wa_general} and introducing a realistic stored-beam distribution with a normalized momentum deviation $\delta\equiv\frac{\Delta P}{p_{\rm mag}}$, the precession frequency may be written as $\omega_a \simeq \omega_{a0}\bigl(1 + C_e \bigr)$, where $\omega_{a0}=-\frac{q}{m}a_{\mu}B$ and the dispersive correction arising from electric quadrupoles is
+In the conventional configuration, starting from Eq.~\ref{eq:wa_general} and introducing a realistic stored-beam distribution with a normalized momentum deviation $\delta\equiv\frac{\Delta P}{p_{\rm mag}}$, the precession frequency may be written as $\omega_a \simeq \omega_{a0}\bigl(1 + C_e \bigr)$, where $\omega_{a0}=-\frac{q}{m}a_{\mu}B$ and the dispersive correction arising from electric quadrupoles is

 This term vanishes at the magic momentum, but operating at that momentum tightly constrains the stored-muon lifetime and thus the achievable statistical reach of the experiment.

 The hybrid-focusing approach, first demonstrated in Ref.~\cite{Kim:2021pbo}, provides a mechanism to remove this constraint.
 By superimposing magnetic quadrupole gradients on the conventional electrostatic focusing field, the electric focusing index $n_E$ in the expression above is replaced by the combined focusing strength $n = n_E + n_B$, and magnetic focusing contributes an additional dispersive term $C_e^{B\text{-focus}} \simeq -\frac{n}{1 - n}\,\delta$ .
 The total correction to $\omega_a$ is therefore